multi-coop/datami-website-content/texts/en/landing/landing-offer.md

           flex-direction: column;">
         <div class="card-content is-size-7-touch">
           <p class="mb-2 has-text-weight-bold">
-            You have a specific need ?
+            You have a specific need to produce datasets ?
             You would like Datami to include new features ?
           </p>
           <p class="mb-2">
-            We keep developping and consolidating Datami source code.
+            We keep developping and consolidating Datami source code, and we also provide data-science services.
           </p>
           <p class="mb-2">
             We follow a principle of <b>mutualizing the developments</b>.